ssdbhub/ssdbhub.github.io/Readme.md

 SSDB is fast as today’s best in-memory databases.
-But, compared to others, it has a principal advantage - not being bound to RAM it's capable of storing significantly (by 100 times) more data.
+But, compared to others, it has a principal advantage - not being memory bound it's capable of storing significantly (by 100 times) more data.

 No more hybrid solutions like Redis + MongoDB.

-SSDB brings you the speed and capacity alltogether.
+SSDB brings you the speed and capacity all in one.

-SSDBHub provides one click solution for provisioning of SSDB node (or cluster of nodes), which may be accessed directly via SSDB or Redis clients.
+SSDBHub provides one click solution for provisioning of highly available SSDB cluster, which may be accessed directly via SSDB or Redis clients.

 SSDB clients are available in many languages.
-Below there are basic code samples of how to use them for connecting to database, authenticating the connection and sending the commands using following languages:
+Below there are basic code samples of how to connect to database, authenticate the connection and start to send commands to SSDB using the following languages:

 C++,
 C#,